slevithan/oniguruma-to-es/README.md

 By default, some simple minifications (like removing unneeded noncapturing groups) are performed during transpilation.
 Setting this option to `true` disables such changes.

 > [!TIP]
-> The [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) library includes a sophisticated [Oniguruma optimizer](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md) that can further minify and improve the performance of Oniguruma regexes.
+> The [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) library includes a sophisticated [Oniguruma optimizer](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md) that minifies and improves the search-time performance of Oniguruma regexes.
 If desired, you can call the optimizer first, and then pass its result to Oniguruma-To-ES.
 Although that isn't appropropriate in all cases (since it adds performance overhead and increases bundle size), the benefits of optimization do pass through when subsequently transpiling the pattern to JavaScript.

 ## ✅ Supported features